McNubn/project2020/README.md

     between these two classifications is most likely an Iris-Versicolor.

-And on the theme of adding more clarity to mt analyses, a Medium post titled [Exploratory Data Analysis: Uni-variate analysis of Iris Data set](https://medium.com/analytics-vidhya/exploratory-data-analysis-uni-variate-analysis-of-iris-data-set-690c87a5cd40) did open my eyes to the possibility of using the Pandas groupby function to generate summary statistics for each Iris type, rather than for the data set as a whole like I had initially.
-I have since gone back into my program, and added this method for showing summary statistics for each type of Iris, alongside the summary statistics I had before.
+And on the theme of adding more clarity to my analyses, a Medium post titled [Exploratory Data Analysis: Uni-variate analysis of Iris Data set](https://medium.com/analytics-vidhya/exploratory-data-analysis-uni-variate-analysis-of-iris-data-set-690c87a5cd40) did open my eyes to the possibility of using the Pandas groupby function to generate summary statistics for each iris type.
+Previously I had only provided such statistics for the data set as a whole.
+I have since gone back into my program, and added this method for showing summary statistics for each type of iris, alongside the summary statistics I had before, with all of them being written to analysis.txt.

-Meanwhile Nabriya's histograms include the Probability Density Function, to help visualise the differences in measurements between the three Iris types.
-The histograms and probabily density functions show that petal length and petal width can be used to differentiate Iris Setosa from Versicolor and Virginica, as they are much smaller, and there's a clear difference.
-Meanwhile these two variables can also help distinguise virginica from versicolor, with virginica generally having larger measurements.
-Also suggests a psuedo-code to decide which is which:
+Meanwhile Nabriya's histograms include the Probability Density Function (PDF), to help visualise the differences in measurements between the three iris types.
+The histograms and probability density functions show that petal length and petal width can be used to differentiate setosas from versicolors and virginicas, as they are much smaller, and there's a clear difference.
+Meanwhile these two variables can also help distinguish virginicas from versicolors, with virginicas generally having larger measurements.
+Nabriya also suggests a pseudo-code to determine what type of iris is being measured:

     If petal_length < 2.1
     then specie = ‘Setosa’